Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Lessons Learned: In project management terms, 'lessons learned' refers to the knowledge gained during the course of the project that can be utilized in future projects for improving overall project planning and execution.

 Letter of Intent (LoI): A 'Letter of Intent' is exactly what it sounds like - a formal letter expressing clear intent to sign a contract or initiate a project.
 An LoI is usually the final step before starting a project.

-Level One Plan: The broad master plan for a project is also called 'level one plan'.
+Level One Plan: The broad master plan for a project is also called the 'level one plan'.

-Life Cycle: Life Cycle' in project management defines a set of discrete high-level stages necessary for transforming an idea into reality in an orderly fashion.
+Life Cycle: The life Cycle' in project management defines a set of discrete high-level stages necessary for transforming an idea into reality in an orderly fashion.
 A project life cycle moves from initial conception to rough plan to final execution and delivery.

 Life Cycle Cost: The total cost of a project over its entire life cycle.

 Logic Network: A visual representation of project activities and the relationships between them, organized chronologically.

 Logical Dependency: The dependency between two activities in a logical relationship.

 Logical Relationship: A 'logical relationship' refers to any dependency between two activities in a network schedule, such as 'finish-to-start', 'start-to-finish', etc.